- Fully legal

-All adults may cultivate up to 6 cannabis plants (a maximum of 12, with 2 adult users per household) on their own property.
+All adults may cultivate up to 6 cannabis plants (a maximum of 12, with two adult users per household) on their property.

-Yes, Arizona has medical marijuana reciprocity with other states, and recognizes other states’ medical marijuana cards.
+Yes, Arizona has medical marijuana reciprocity and recognizes other states’ medical marijuana cards.

-Yes, an Arizona medical marijuana card is recognized in some other states with a medical marijuana program.
+Yes, an Arizona medical marijuana card is recognized in some states with a medical marijuana program.

 The following states accept or recognize out-of-state medical marijuana cards:

-Arizona’s Medical Marijuana Act (the "AMMA") explicitly provides statutory protection against employment discrimination for one’s status as a MMJ cardholder.
-With the exception of federal employees or other jobs that are exempt from AMMA, you cannot be fired simply for having a medical marijuana card.
+Arizona’s Medical Marijuana Act (the “AMMA”) explicitly provides a statutory protection against employment discrimination for one’s status as an MMJ cardholder.
+Except for federal employees or other jobs exempt from AMMA, you cannot be fired simply for having a medical marijuana card.